Using Chains with Coverage

 2. Select Properties ().

-3. Select the Basic - Terrain page.
+3. Select the Basic - Terrain page in the Properties Browser.

 4. Clear Use terrain server for analysis.